syn-namon/Neighbourhood-Crime-Rates-in-Toronto/README.md

 # Purpose and Overview

-In this project I have performed the analysis for the hystoric data of neighbourhood crime rates in Toronto from 2014 to 2024 and forcasting for the crime volume total in 2025 and separately for each neighbourhood.
-This analysis is processed for better understanding of crime volume trends in Toronto over time in the past and in the future, so connected  departments of police forces could make desisions based on this data in their processes and implement required changes.
+This project performs a comprehensive analysis of historic neighborhood crime rates in Toronto spanning from 2014 to 2024.
+Using this data, the analysis forecasts the total crime volume for 2025, with separate, granular forecasts provided for each neighbourhood.

+The core objective is to provide a deeper understanding of crime volume trends over time, offering actionable insights into both past patterns and future projections.
+The resulting data and forecasts are intended to support communities, connected departments and police forces in making data-driven operational decisions and implementing targeted, necessary resource allocations and strategic changes.

 # Methodology